You need a Cervical Screening Test if:

 Remember, the test usually only takes a few minutes and while it may be a little uncomfortable, it will give you a lot of peace of mind.

 If you have been having Pap tests and your results were normal, you will be due for your first Cervical Screening Test two years after your last Pap test.
-If your last Pap test was more than two years ago, or if you’ve never been screened, book your Cervical Screening Test now.
+If your last Pap test was more than two years ago, or if you have never been screened, book your Cervical Screening Test now.

 If you receive a normal result from your Cervical Screening Test, the National Cancer Screening Register (NCSR) will send you a letter in five years’ time, reminding you to book an appointment for your next test.